LearnShareRefine/LearnShareRefine.github.io/about.md

 ---
 ![IMG_8071](https://user-images.githubusercontent.com/85727619/122676123-172b7b00-d20f-11eb-93ee-2599cf8d9ee6.jpg)

 Hello, I am Louise.
 This is where I will be sharing my learning & progression.
 I used to work in the financial industry as a relationship manager until I took this leap of faith to quit my job and started acquiring skills that are more relevant to the digital world.
-I believe that the financial industry will be different from how it used to be & looking forward to contribute towards Fintech developments such as insurtech, wealthtech, digital payment, digital banking and so much more.
+I believe that the financial industry will be different from how it used to be & I am looking forward to contribute towards Fintech developments such as insurtech, wealthtech, digital payment, digital banking and so much more.

 ### Who Am I?
 - Used to be Relationship Manager in banks